stuartellis/rpi-management/README.md

 ## Setup of Controller

-Use these commands to set up Ansible on the computer that will manage the Raspberry Pi devices.
+To set up Ansible on the computer that will manage the Raspberry Pi devices:

+1. Clone this Git repository to the computer.
+2. Install Ansible on the computer
+3. Edit the inventory to list your Raspberry Pi devices

+You can then run the Ansible playbooks.

+### Installing Ansible

 Install Ansible: